tjaditya/adityatj.github.io/cfd-car-geometry.md

 ![CFD convergence history](/assets/projects/cfd/results/convergence-combined.png)

-Convergence history showing residual decay and force coefficient stabilization, confirming numerical and practical convergence of the steady-state solution.
+Residual histories and force coefficient trends were extracted from OpenFOAM logs and plotted using gnuplot, confirming numerical convergence and stabilization of the steady-state solution.

 ---